CraigFreeze/CSE_341_Final_Project/README.md

 1. Set up getAll teacher (controller, and route)

 Arnold Sujan Katru
+Main (branch)
+  |_ arnold (branch for local machine)
+  |_ arnoldrender (branch for render)
-1.Add login route
+1. Add login route
-2.Add log out route
+2. Add log out route
-3.Develop authenticate.js
+3. Develop authenticate.js
-4.Update server.js to be compatible with OAuth 5.Update local .env to have client secret and client ID
+4. Update server.js to be compatible with OAuth
+5. Update local .env to have client secret and client ID
+6. Update Db Initialization in controllers
+7. Implement authentication in routes
+8. Organize CRUD in routes

 Jan Zander
 1. Validation for all routes